adamecki/dictionarily/README.md

 When you start the game, it fetches a random word from a dictionary API and tells you to guess it.
 Each guess is verified if it's in the dictionary so you guess by typing real words and not random letters.
 After that, game gives you hints about what you should type next (look below).
+- The regular version of Dictionarily uses the Internet.
+In the directory `game-offline` you can find an offline variant which uses a downloaded version of heroku word database.

 ![Screenshot](screenshot.png "Screenshot")